Patience is a virtue.

-- 53 per cent of visits to mobile sites are abandoned after 3 seconds
+- 53 per cent of visits to mobile sites are abandoned after three seconds

-- Comparing 5 seconds to 19 seconds load time – 70 per cent longer average session lengths, 35 per cent lower bounce rates and 25 per cent higher ad viewability
+- Comparing five seconds to 19 seconds load time – 70 per cent longer average session lengths, 35 per cent lower bounce rates and 25 per cent higher ad viewability.

 The resounding outcome of these case studies, A/B tests and research is that the speed of a website has drastic implications for engagement and conversion.
 Therefore, looking at ways to optimise your site should be at the forefront, and be considered early in any web project (not an afterthought!).